 A: BIA-ALCL stands for Breast Implant-Associated Anaplastic Large Cell Lymphoma.
-It is an uncommon cancer found only in patients with breast implants that have a rough surface.
-These implants are known as textured implants.
+It is an uncommon cancer of the immune system.
+To date, BIA-ALCL has only been found in patients with breast implants that have a rough surface, known as textured implants.
 When BIA-ALCL is caught early, it can be cured in most patients.
 BIA-ALCL is not a cancer of the breast tissue.
 Instead, it is located in the scar tissue that naturally forms around the implant.
 This tissue is called the capsule.

 Q: What are the symptoms of BIA-ALCL?

 A: The most common symptom of BIA-ALCL is a swelling of the breast.
 This swelling develops over several years after a patient receives breast implants.
 On average, this swelling develops eight years after receiving the implant, but the range is 2-28 years.
 A lump in the breast or armpit may also appear.